 Mile 63 – Aparajo Rapid: Class II.
 Spanish for a certain kind of packsaddle, Aparajo rapid will often leave unsuspecting boaters wishing they had their own saddle to hold on to,.
 Higher flows leave a fun wave train but as the water drops, the rocks begin to rise.
 The crux is at the bottom left after the left turn where some exposed rocks mean one can get stuck.
 Either stay left of it or run the ledges to the right of it.

 Mile 64.03 – Trail Camp: River Right.
 This nice flat camp close to the river offers many tent sites spread out amongst the shade of the trees.
 The carry is easy but the landing can be shallow at lower flows.

 Mile 65.07 – Sheep Creek: River Left.
 This camp offers ample room for people.
 The trees provide nice shade, and the creek provides great hiking.
 There is a flat area upstream of the creek that provides room for almost everyone.

 Mile 66.46 – Flying B Ranch: The famous Flying B Ranch has a small gift shop and even ice cream here.

 Mile 66.51 – Flying B Camp: River Right.
 This rarely used campsite is on a small beach just upstream of the bridge.
 Maximum group size 10 at lower flows.

 Mile 66.55 – Bernard Pack Bridge: This bridge measures 270 feet.
 In 2000, 150 MPH winds from a fire displaced it by four feet requiring significant repair.
-Click here for a detailed description.
+Learn more about Bernard Pack Bridge.

 Mile 67.3 – Flying B Airstrip: River Left